docker-oilgains/java-gui-jdk8/README.md

 ## Building a Java container that allows an X window

-We build our container based on an Oracle JDK-8 in Ubuntu 18.04.
+We build our container based on an Oracle JDK-8 in **Ubuntu 18.04**.
 We add the user `developer` that will allows to set up an **X** session.
 We also install some X libraries such `libxext`, `libxrender`, `libxtst`.
 If these libraries are not installed the GUI will throw errors such as

 ```
 Exception in thread "main" java.lang.UnsatisfiedLinkError: /opt/java-jdk/jdk1.8.0_231/jre/lib/amd64/libawt_xawt.so: libXrender.so.1: cannot open shared object file: No such file or directory